Study the Bible

-The word of God is not like any other book in the world, it is unique in authorship and purpose, and it is a book of mysteries, secrets, and revelation.
+The word of God is not like any other book; it is unique in authorship and purpose, and it is a book of mysteries, secrets, and revelation.
 It is through diligent Bible study that we can learn its true purpose and unlock its many mysteries and secrets.

 Paul encourages Timothy to study the word of God in order to be equipped to perform a work for God: